How the pandemic has accelerated the trend for outdoor living

 The pandemic hasn’t necessarily stopped householders from spending on luxury items.
 Instead, money once marked for holidays abroad is now being invested in other places, including the garden.
-In April, eBay saw hot tub sales surge by a whopping 1,080%, as consumers created holidays at home.
+Trend analysis from April suggests eBay saw hot tub sales surge by a whopping 1,080%, as consumers created holidays at home.

 As we settle into autumn, retailers are also seeing increased demand for outdoor heating solutions, as consumers look to make the most of the outdoor spaces that they enjoyed so much throughout the summer.
 John Lewis has seen an 82% increase in demand for outdoor heaters this September when compared with September 2019 and more eco-conscious consumers look to fire pits and blankets in an effort to balance the need for cosy with their environmental concerns around electric and gas heaters.